sourov2008/GoogleDriveBrowser/README.md

  ### Google Configuration (Both Objective C and Swift)

- 1. Configure Google Drive [Turn on the Drive API](https://developers.google.com/drive/v3/web/quickstart/ios#step_1_turn_on_the_api_name) and setup your app.
+ 1. Configure Google Drive (Follow the Step 1)[Turn on the Drive API](https://developers.google.com/drive/v3/web/quickstart/ios#step_1_turn_on_the_api_name) and setup your app.
 Follow the Step 1

- 2. Drag and drop downloaded GoogleService-Info.plist file into your project
+ 2. Drag and drop downloaded Credentials.plist file into your project

- 3. Open the GoogleService-Info.plist configuration file, and look for the REVERSED_CLIENT_ID key.
+ 3. Open the Credentials.plist  file, and look for the REVERSED_CLIENT_ID key.
 Copy the value of that key, and paste it into the URL Schemes box on the configuration view.

  ### Setup in Obj C